 Understand School Dismissal Software from all Perspectives (if You’re using it)

 School dismissal has been described as an intricate dance; there are dozens of people involved.
-Everyone must be complete each step on time, or the whole thing falls apart and gets offbeat.
+Everyone must complete each step on time, or the whole thing falls apart and gets offbeat.
 Software can further complicate the process.

 If you’re using software to improve dismissal, take the time to understand all sides of it.
 Specifically what it will look like for each group of people using it.
 School software often appears different to the administration, teachers, and parents because they have different roles.